 For many years, a lot of schools have defined their outdoor activity week as 'week without walls'.
-So a weak without walls in its broadest sense, is a week where students can participate in activities outside the school classroom.
+So a week without walls in its broadest sense, is a week where students can participate in activities outside the school classroom.
 This could include such activities as; service learning, trekking, rock climbing, canoeing, camping and much more.
 Here at Zen Quest we strive to make WWW a week your students will remember, where they'll learn and grow as individuals.

 1. Help youth learn specific knowledge and skills related to leadership